pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 category:
   - debugging
 ---
-## Pantheon Error Messages

-Sometimes there are problems in the cloud and one of Pantheon's services is unable to fulfill a request.
-In those rare and unfortunate circumstances, Pantheon will serve an error message instead of expected site content.
+Error messages in the cloud are served when Pantheon is unable to fulfill a request.
 Given the low-level nature of these errors, these messages cannot be customized for a particular site.
 Changes are system-wide, not site specific.

 There are some extreme circumstances where these error messages can be inadvertently triggered by your site code without an actual server error.
-Be aware if you are implementing a Drupal site using a module such as [services](https://www.drupal.org/project/services).
+Monitor plugins or modules that integrate external applications closely, such as [services](https://www.drupal.org/project/services) for Drupal.

-If you feel that you reached one of these messages in error, please submit a support ticket through your Dashboard describing the full URL and circumstances which led to the error.
+If you feel that you reached one of these messages in error, submit a support ticket describing the full URL and circumstances which led to the error.

+## Error Messages

 ### Pantheon 401 Unauthorized

-This is the default response of an HTTP Basic Auth failure after a site administrator has enabled security for an environment with a username and password.
+This is the default response of an HTTP Basic Auth failure after a site administrator has [locked the site's environment](/docs/articles/sites/security/locking-your-site).
 This is usually not a platform failure, as environment access can be set from the Dashboard Security tab.

 In some circumstances, a 401 can be triggered inadvertently if a site environment is locked, and a user passes the HTTP auth but the site sends a 401 HTTP status code.
 The workaround is to disable HTTP auth security for the environment in question.